ketankr9/cloud-torrent-extension/README.md

 * Enabled Basic Authorization support.
 Now every Add-Magnet request includes torrent-server based cookie header and authorization header(if auth is enabled).

 ### Future Goals
-* Enable a feedback mechanism like browser notification when a magnet has been sent to the server.
+* **Done** Enable a feedback mechanism like browser notification when a magnet has been sent to the server.